Our programs offer the unique opportunity to work with remote indigenous communities, in both acute care and primary health care facilities.

 Our midwifery program builds on your personal and professional skills and knowledge, and helps you transition from university to the registered midwife (RM) role.

-You can do 2 or 3 clinical placements over a 12 month period.
+You can do 2 clinical placements over a 12 month period.

 You'll work throughout the maternity care models of the Thursday Island hospital in both: